-•Risk identification: identify the credit risk in the products and businesses and give attentions to the relevance between the credit risk and other risks to prevent other risks from resulting in credit risk loss events.
+- Risk identification: identify the credit risk in the products and businesses and give attentions to the relevance between the credit risk and other risks to prevent other risks from resulting in credit risk loss events. - Risk measurement: measure and assess the credit risk on an individual or collective basis.
+The measurement and assessment of credit risk on an individual basis applies to borrowers or transaction counterparties as well as specific loans or transactions; and the measurement and assessment of credit risk on a collective basis applies to the Bank's entities at all levels, countries, regions, and industries, etc.

-- •Risk measurement: measure and assess the credit risk on an individual or collective basis.
-The measurement and assessment of credit risk on an individual basis applies to borrowers or transaction counterparties as well as specific loans or transactions; and the measurement and assessment of credit risk on a collective basis applies to the Bank's entities at all levels, countries, regions and industries, etc. - •Risk monitoring: monitor the contract implementation of individual debtor or counterparty; and oversee the investment portfolio on an overall basis to prevent the excessive risk concentration on country, industry, region, product and other dimensions. - •Risk mitigation & control: comprehensively balance the costs and returns, finalise corresponding risk control strategies and mitigation strategies targeting at different risk characteristics, and adopt measures, such as risk avoidance, risk diversification, risk hedging, risk transfer, risk compensation and risk mitigation, to effectively mitigate the credit risk the Bank was exposed to and reduce the occupation of the Bank's regulatory capital. - •Risk report: establish and optimise the credit risk reporting system, explicitly specify the reporting scope, process and frequency that the credit risk report shall comply with and prepare the credit risk report at various levels and of various types, to meet the needs of different risk levels and functional departments for understanding credit risk conditions.
+- Risk monitoring: monitor the contract implementation of individual debtor or counterparty; and oversee the investment portfolio on an overall basis to prevent the excessive risk concentration on country, industry, region, product, and other dimensions. - Risk mitigation & control: comprehensively balance the costs and returns, finalise corresponding risk control strategies and mitigation strategies targeting at different risk characteristics, and adopt measures, such as risk avoidance, risk diversification, risk hedging, risk transfer, risk compensation and risk mitigation, to effectively mitigate the credit risk the Bank was exposed to and reduce the occupation of the Bank's regulatory capital. - Risk report: establish and optimise the credit risk reporting system, explicitly specify the reporting scope, process and frequency that the credit risk report shall comply with and prepare the credit risk report at various levels and of various types, to meet the needs of different risk levels and functional departments for understanding credit risk conditions.

-In 2020, facing unprecedentedly complex and severe internal and external situations, the Group adhered to and continuously optimised a comprehensive, active and intelligent risk prevention, monitoring and management system, to effectively address the impact of COVID-19.
-The Group focused on medium- and long-term sustainable development, further improved credit management, optimised and adjusted credit structure, improved the refined management of whole process and held the risk bottom line.
-As a result, the core indicators of asset quality remained balanced, coordinated and sustainable.
+In 2021, against the backdrop of exceptionally complex and severe internal and external situation, the Group reshaped its credit operation and management model with New Finance concepts, prevented and resolved systemic financial risks with high-quality development, and continued to build a comprehensive, proactive and intelligent risk prevention, monitoring and management system.
+It further improved credit management, optimised and adjusted credit structure, improved the refined management of whole process and held the risk bottom line.
+As a result, the core indicators of asset quality remained balanced, coordinated, and sustainable.